Noamt1234/Networks_CTF/The_Story/start.markdown

 Ben, Alex's constant and quick-thinking partner, heard about his dear friend's condition and decided he was not willing to accept this situation.<br>
 He would do anything to bring his dear partner back.<br>

-He found a single .pyc file that's supposed to lead to his friend's rescue.
+He found a single .pyz file that's supposed to lead to his friend's rescue.
 Ben would do anything to bring her back.<br><br>

 [Bring her back?](https://noamt1234.github.io/Networks_CTF/The_Story/lock.pyz)